 Suppose that the clerks, bookkeepers and factory hands had marshalled themselves on the arrival of the Fire Engines and Ladder Corps and fought them off, saying they resented all interference, and wanted to burn up!
 Then! we would have the finishing touch, which, inconceivable in the first case, is true of the world.
 Men sinking into hell demand to be let alone.
 They get angry as we pull them from falling ruins.
-They insist it is nobodys business if they are damned, and so all infuriated at the rush of Heavens Fire Brigade, and the streams of salvation turned upon their burning sins they raise weapons of resistance against their best spiritual friends.
+They insist it is nobody's business if they are damned, and so all infuriated at the

 TOPIC: Flattery

 SUBTOPIC: By False Apostles

 TITLE: The Door Knob